 In advance of the playdate, ask your child what they think they might like to do with their playmate.
 It may help to make play ideas more concrete if you walk around your child’s room and other potential play areas.
 If your child has difficulty coming up with ideas, you can point at various play areas or toys and see if something makes them light up.

-Then narrow the play ideas down to three or so favorites, writing each one on a sticky note.
-Do this using a marker with your child’s favorite color, if they have one, and draw little pictures of each activity if you can.
+Then narrow the play ideas down to three or four favorites, writing each one on a sticky note.
+Do this using a marker with your child’s favorite color, if he or she has one, and draw little pictures of each activity if you possibly can.
 When it comes to negotiating which play ideas to do next, it will make it easier if both kids can see drawings instead of having to translate the words into the play ideas.
 If your child isn’t reading yet, you can just stick with the drawings and the first letter of the word: B for book.

 Put the sticky notes on the back of a fairly big book, like a picture book, or on a clipboard.
 Then ask your child to help you try to guess what the other child might like to do.
 You can review your list, or help your child think of something based on what he or she might have learned about the other child’s likes and dislikes.

 If the playmate likes building, then show your child that Legos, Kapla blocks, wooden blocks, and even Hotwheels car tracks, for example, might be a good suggestion.
-If the playmate likes art, consider getting the supplies together for painting or drawing, or get a table cleared off for working with Play-Doh if the children might like that.
+If the playmate likes art, consider pulling out an easel if you have one and getting the supplies together for painting or drawing, or get a table cleared off for working with clay if the children might like that.

-They may want to jump into playing, and if so, that’s great.
-But if not, see about helping them figure out what they want to do at the beginning, middle, and end.
+They may want to jump into playing, but if you can, see about getting them to help you figure out what they want to do first, next, and then after that.
 Engage them by showing them that you are writing down their favorite ideas on their sticky notes.
 Most kids appreciate having their ideas taken this seriously by an adult, so feel free to make a little bit of a show of this.

-Place your child’s two or three play ideas on one side of the book or clipboard, and place the other child’s ideas on the other side.
-Pull off the ones that are the same, and stick them together, pointing out that these are the same fun idea.
+Place your child’s three or four play ideas on one side of the book or clipboard, and place the other child’s ideas on the other side.
+Pull off the ones that are the same, and stick them together, pointing out that these are the same great idea!
 Ask which one they would like to do first, and be firm about having your child defer on this first round to the guest, being clear that the next choice will be theirs.
-Have the kids help you put two or three activities in order.
-If there are more than three or four, it is best to stress at the beginning that there might not be time for all of the activities, but you can save the notes for the next playdate.
+Have the kids help you put a few activities in order.
+If you have a long list of activities, it is best to stress at the beginning that there might not be time for all of the activities, but you can save the notes for the next playdate.

-It’s best to keep playdates short and sweet — one or two hours at most –when your child is learning so much socially, and working so hard.
+It’s best to keep playdates short and sweet when your child is learning so much socially, and working so hard.
 You will be working hard too.
 So be sure to set up transportation in a way that allows for a definite, predictable end to the playdate.
-If you can help your child end it on a good note, it’s more likely the other child will be receptive to another playdate, so let your child know what’s coming up after the playdate, and make sure it’s not a chore.
+If you can help your child end it on a good note, it’s more likely the playmate will be receptive to another playdate, so let your child know what’s coming up after the playdate, and make sure it’s not a chore.
 Be sure to take photos of the happiest points during the playdate and share them with the other child’s family, and later, with your child.